 Stone Cottage Cellars is a family business and an ongoing labor of love.
-Our adventure started in 1994 with a goal of leaving the corporate world and beginning a new and sustainable chapter in our lives where we could raise our family in a rural community, connected to the land.
-Our mission led us to the North Fork Valley, and our passion for wines led to the opportunity to purchase one of the highest elevation vineyards anywhere in the world.
+Our adventure started in 1994, when we left the corporate world to begin a new and sustainable chapter in our lives that would allow us to raise our family in a rural community, connected to the land.
+This mission led us to the North Fork Valley, and a passion for fine wines led us to purchasing one of the highest elevation vineyards anywhere in the world.

-Being “connected” is something we bargained for.
-Little did we know what that would actually involve – how hands-on our new life would be!
-We hand built Stone Cottage Cellars from the ground up, “stone by stone”.
-Wine cellar.
-Tasting room.
-The Stone Cottage.
-And now, even our family home.
+Being “connected” is something we sought out, but little did we know what that would actually involve, and how hands-on our new life would be.
+Over the years, we built Stone Cottage Cellars from the ground up, stone by stone, from the Stone Cottage, to the wine cellar, to the tasting room.
+Currently, we are building a larger home to house our growing family, with plans to add more winery space and another wine cellar at some point in the future.
 Our vision will never be complete, but our lives are more fulfilled.

-Warm days, cool nights, family, friends, and good food.
-Here in the mountains, it’s all about the lifestyle.
-In the shadow of towering peaks that have been standing for millennia, with your hands immersed in the dirt, time seems to fall away, giving way to a deeper connection with the land, the people, and the place.
-Stone Cottage Cellars is founded on this mountain way of life.
+Warm days, cool nights, family, friends, and good food – here in the mountains, it’s all about lifestyle.
+In the shadow of towering peaks that have been standing for millennia, with our hands immersed in the dirt, time seems to fall away, giving way to a deeper connection with the land, the people, and the place.
+At Stone Cottage Cellars, everything we do is grounded in this alpine way of life.

 Sameness is the enemy of fine wine.
 Consistency in quality, yes.
 Remaining true to type, possibly.
 But, sameness year in and year out belongs to soda pop, not to fine wine.
 We believe that wine should carry with it the imprint from whence it came.
 The soil, the elevation, the slope, the varietal, the clone, the season, the choices in the vineyard, at crush and in the cellar, all contribute to create the liquid beneath the cork.